Exeter City F.C.: Notable former players

 Notable former players include Harry Gee, who during the 1927–28 season made 29 appearances for the club and scored two goals.
 He retired from professional after just one season at the club suffering a career ending broken leg, Gee had formerly played for Burnley.
 Cliff Bastin, who went on to play for Arsenal and England, Maurice Setters, who won an FA Cup winner's medal with Manchester United in 1963, and goalkeeper Dick Pym, who later played for Bolton Wanderers and England.
 Pym's sale to Bolton in 1921, for a fee of £5,000, allowed City to purchase St. James Park.

 Other well-known players include the prolific 1930s striker Fred Whitlow, Arnold Mitchell, who played 495 games for City, Tony Kellow, City's record goalscorer, Ian Main, the gifted goalkeeper from the club's most successful years who died very young, Fred Binney and Darran Rowbotham in the 1980s and early 1990s.
 Former England winger Lee Sharpe played four games for Exeter at the beginning of their 2002–03 Division Three campaign, scoring two goals.
 Former City player George Reader went on to referee the 1950 World Cup final, becoming the first Englishman to do so.

 David Pleat scored 14 goals for Exeter whilst playing for them between 1968 and 1970.
 He went on to manage several successful clubs, including Tottenham Hotspur, before becoming a football media pundit for ITV and BBC Radio 5 Live.
 In recent times, Exeter City Academy graduates Dean Moxey, George Friend, Matt Grimes, Ethan Ampadu and Ollie Watkins have gone on to play in the Premier League, while Danny Seaborne and Elliott Frear established themselves as regulars in the Scottish Premier League.
 Ampadu (son of former Arsenal and Exeter City player Kwame Ampadu) won his first Wales cap in 2017, and played for his country at UEFA Euro 2020.
 Watkins, meanwhile, who while at the club was named 2017 EFL Young Player of the Season and left Exeter for a 'club record fee', won his first England cap in 2021.
-Jamie Mackie, who played for the Grecians between 2005 and 2008, went on to play 60 Premier League games for QPR, and picked up 9 caps for Scotland.
+Jamie Mackie, who played for Exeter between 2005 and 2008, went on to play 60 Premier League games for QPR, and made nine appearances for Scotland.
 In a survey published by the Professional Footballers' Association in December 2007, Alan Banks was listed as the all-time favourite player amongst Exeter City fans.